Nyquist’s penalty shot in OT lifts Blue Jackets past Leafs

 Columbus turned the puck over at the offensive blue line, with Marner making amends for the early gaffe by feeding Kapanen on a 2-on-1 short-handed break for his second at 11:25.

-Toronto, which beat Columbus 4-1 in the Blue Jackets’ home opener on Oct.
-4, got its second man-advantage, but Korpisalo was there to rob Matthews with his pad and blocker, and Rielly with the shaft of his stick before finishing with another pad save on Johnsson.

-The Blue Jackets came close to going up 3-1 after hemming the Leafs in their own zone late in the period, but Toronto survived and pulled even with 38.2 seconds remaining when Johnsson, who left Saturday’s victory after blocking a shot, found Matthews at the lip of the crease for his eighth.
+Toronto tied it 2-2 with 38.2 seconds remaining when Johnsson, who left Saturday’s victory after blocking a shot, found Matthews at the lip of the crease for his eighth.

 NOTES: Columbus F Josh Anderson returned to the lineup after missing the last six games with an upper-body injury suffered Oct.
 5. … The attendance was 18,891. … Andersen made 43 saves in Saturday’s thrilling 4-3 overtime victory against the Bruins at home, but No. 2 goalie Michael Hutchinson is expected to get the start in the second half of a back-to-back — and Toronto’s third game in four nights — in the rematch Tuesday at Boston.